 Forced labor is a major issue we are focused on in our global approach to human rights.
 In our global Mars, Incorporated Human Rights Policy, we commit to promoting and respecting human rights throughout our value chain.
 Our policy is aligned with the United Nations Guiding Principles on Business and Human Rights.

-We invite you to review our Action Plan and to visit our website for quarterly updates on our progress.
+We invite you to review our Action Plan below and to visit this page regularly for quarterly updates on our progress.

 Our Thai Fish Supply Chain Human Rights Action Plan follows the Mars’ global Human Rights Framework:

 Our Action Plan priorities are:

 Increase the number of dedicated, local staff to lead our work in Thailand and ensure strong governance by the Global Petcare Management Team.

 Seek full traceability of our supply chain and engage with human rights experts, social compliance firms and community-based NGOs to conduct human rights conditions assessments.

 Activate prevention and monitoring systems across our supply chain as we seek to ensure that human rights standards are upheld, including support for awareness-raising and capability building among relevant industry actors and workers.

 Collaborate with others in industry, government and civil society to drive systemic change across the industry, engaging in transparent dialogues with stakeholders and regularly reporting on our commitments, progress and challenges.

 Download the Mars Petcare Thai Fish Supply Chain Human Rights Plan